Amit0617/whale_swap/Notes.md

     liquidity = balanceOf[address(this)]
     ```
     Used for calculation of pool tokens(A or B) to be transferred back on burning LP tokens($Whale).
 Shouldn't be it burning msg.sender tokens instead of WhaleSwapPair contract tokens?
 **Explanation:** When user removes liquidity, their LP tokens($Whale) are sent to pair contract.
 Then pair contract burns it and sends required tokens to the Liquidity provider.
+Full picture becomes clear through Router contract.

+### Liquidity Provider Strategies

 <details>
 <summary><h2>Foundry Commands</h2></summary>